What a year!

 Because you’re not rubbish, useless or have to resign yourself to the mercy of random events that have passed or are to come.

-Hopefully it will also help to create or reinforce some confidence in yourself, so that when an opportunity comes along for a new job, or a different kind of career, or even a side job that will help you earn a bit more income, you are ready to grab it, as you’ll be clearer about your capability, skills and self worth.
+Maybe it will help to create or reinforce some confidence in yourself, so that when an opportunity comes along for a new job, or a different kind of career, or even a side job that will help you earn a bit more income, you are ready to grab it, as you’ll be clearer about your capability, skills and self-worth.

 1. Constantly work on your motivation so you’ve got the energy to take action.